 The LSV Master Collection

-The 210-Book Holy Bible, Apocrypha, and Ancient History Master Collection is the largest Scripture and apocryphal collection ever published, featuring all 100 books of the 2024 edition of The Complete Apocrypha®, all 66 books of the Holy Bible, and all 44 historical books of Ancient HistoriaTM, plus additional writings, charts, and maps.
+The 210-Book Holy Bible, Apocrypha, and Ancient History Master Collection is the largest Scripture and apocrypha collection ever published, featuring all three parts of the Master Collection in a single volume: all 66 books of the LSV Holy Bible (Volume I), all 100 books of the 2024 edition of The Complete Apocrypha® (Volume II), and all 44 historical books of Ancient Historia™ (Volume III), plus additional writings, charts, and maps.
 It’s the new, literal, easy-to-read, definitive collection of Christian and Jewish [non-gnostic] Scriptures, apocryphal books, and historical works.
-It’s also the longest single-volume published book in the world at over 2.3 million words, exceeding even the Guinness World Record holder À la recherche du temps perdu by Marcel Proust at 1.3 million words.
+At three times the length of the Holy Bible, it’s also the longest single-volume published book in the world at over 2.3 million words, exceeding even the Guinness World Record holder In Search of Lost Time by Marcel Proust at 1.3 million words.

 • All 39 books of the Old Testament, 27 books of the New Testament, 100 books of the Apocrypha, Pseudepigrapha, Apostolic Fathers, Sibylline Oracles, and early Church writings, and 44 early Judeo-Christian historical works, all revised and retranslated into a clean, literal, and easy-to-read translation: the complete LSV collection.
 This is the largest and most comprehensive collection of non-Gnostic Scriptures, apocryphal books, and historical works ever produced (210 books in total).
 This substantially exceeds the Catholic Bible (73 books), Ethiopian Bible (81 books), and even the Cepher (87 books).